andykingking/sublime-text-jest-switcher/README.md

-Ember CLI - Sublime Text Code Test Switcher
+Jest - Sublime Text Code Test Switcher
 ===============================

 Overview
 --------

-* Plugin allows you to easily switch between code and test (or vice versa) in Ember CLI projects.
+* Plugin allows you to easily switch between code and test (or vice versa) in Jest projects.

 Installation
 ------------